 Your tails will be wagging when the day is done!

->

-> - Use a large cardboard box to create a doghouse.
+- A large cardboard box can be used to DIY a doghouse.
 Place it in front of your open door, and let your guests crawl through it to enter the party area.

-> - Draw dog faces on white balloons with a black marker, attach construction paper ears, and place them around the party space in groups of five.
-Or, simply tie groups of five balloons throughout the party space, mixing any two colors.
-Choose from our large selection of dog-shaped balloons, colorful latex balloons, and balloon weights.
+- Draw dog faces on white balloons with a black marker, attach construction paper ears, and place them around the party space in groups of five to turn ordinary balloon bouquets into a pack of pups.

-> - Use face paints to draw a doggie nose and whiskers on each child’s face as they arrive.
-Tie a red bandana loosely around each child’s neck, too.
+- Use face paint to draw a doggie nose and whiskers on each child’s face as they arrive, and then give each guest a red bandana to tie loosely around their neck.

-> - Make large signs with sayings like “Wipe Your Paws”, “Puppy Crossing”, “Beware of Dogs”, “No Cats Allowed”, etc., and hang them on the doors and walls.
+- Make large signs with sayings like “Wipe Your Paws”, “Puppy Crossing”, “Beware of Dogs”, “No Cats Allowed”, etc., and hang them on the doors and walls.

-> - Play songs like “Puppy Love”, “Who Let the Dogs Out”, “How Much is That Doggy in the Window”, and “BINGO” as background music.
+- Make a playlist of songs like “Puppy Love”, “Who Let the Dogs Out”, “How Much is That Doggy in the Window”, and “BINGO” to use as background music

-> - Serve snacks, ice cream and cake to your guests in new, clean dog bowls.
+- Serve snacks, ice cream and cake to your guests in new, clean dog bowls.
 Use paint pens or permanent markers to personalize the bowls with each child’s name.

 - Serve cookies or sandwiches cut with a dog bone cookie cutter.
 Brownies or crispy rice cereal treats can also be served this way.